-Finding a substitute for capers isn’t a big challenge.
-There are plenty of good alternatives that can be found in your local supermarket or the cupboard at home.
+Finding brined capers substitute isn’t a big challenge.
+There are plenty of good alternatives in your local supermarket.
 If you enjoy the taste of capers but don’t have any, your best option in most recipes will be green olives.
-They’re versatile enough to be slow cooked and can be diced then used as a garnish uncooked.
-You’ll get a similar intense salty flavor.
+They’re versatile enough to be slow-cooked and can be diced then used as a garnish uncooked.

-If you don’t enjoy capers and are looking at options to replace them in your recipe, consider thyme, green peppercorns and dill pickles.
-These three options will cover most recipes, whether you need a cold garnish or a flavor enhancer in a slow cooked dish.
+If you don’t enjoy capers and are looking for substitutes to replace them in your recipe, consider thyme, green peppercorn, or dill pickles.

-It’s important to remember that the back-up options we’ve provided will not perfectly imitate capers.
-Most options will provide a less pungent flavor with the exception on anchovies.
-If you decide to use them in a casserole then be sparing – one will usually be enough.
+It’s important to remember that the backup options we’ve provided will not perfectly imitate capers.
+Most will give a less pungent flavor except anchovies.
+If you decide to use them in a casserole, be sparing as one will usually be enough.

 Do you have a useful alternative to replace capers?
 Let us know in the comments below.